lb3726/zedsuprise/README.md

 ## Overview

 A dependency-free, media-rich site: one long-scroll page of photo galleries, native video, and interactive widgets, served as static assets with a little edge logic on top.
-No framework and no build step — hand-written HTML, CSS, and vanilla JavaScript, with imagery and video delivered from Cloudflare R2.
+No framework and no build step — HTML, CSS, and vanilla JavaScript, with imagery and video delivered from Cloudflare R2.

 ## Stack